Jihad Mughniyah: Biography

-In 1991 his family, without Imad Mughniyah, went to Iran for security reasons.
+In 1991 his family, without Imad Mughniyeh, went to Iran for security reasons.
 Later they came back to Lebanon and began their life in South Lebanon.
-Jihad Mughniyah became well known in Iran by sharing his pictures of him standing behind Qasem Soleimani in Soleimani's mother's funeral.
+Jihad Mughniyah became well-known in Iran by sharing his pictures of him standing behind Iranian military officer Qasem Soleimani in Soleimani's mother's funeral.
 In 2008, his father was killed in a car bombing in Damascus in what has been described as a joint Mossad-CIA operation.
 Mughniyah proclaimed his allegiance to Hezbollah's secretary-general Hassan Nasrallah a week after the assassination of his father, blaming Israel for the killing.
 Some sources says he was one of Hassan Nasrallah's bodyguards.
+He had also met with the Iranian supreme leader Ali Khamenei.
 Mughniyah was targeted in the bid to stop Hezbollah establishing a missile base in the Quneitra region on the border of Syria's Golan Heights.

 Death

-On 18 January 2015, days after Nasrallah declared that Israel's airstrikes in Syria meant that the Syrian Arab Republic and its allies had the right to respond, an Israeli helicopter attacked Mughniyah's positions in the Quneitra Governorate of Syria, killing him and five other Hezbollah commanders, including Mohamad Issa, when they were reportedly driving in a convoy alongside Iranian Revolutionary Guard Corps (IRGC) troops near the Israeli-occupied Golan Heights.
-Hezbollah retaliated on January 28 by firing anti-tank missiles at an IDF convoy on the Shebaa Farms, killing two IDF soldiers.
+On 18 January 2015, Mughniyah and five other Hezbollah fighters, including chief of Hezbollah operations in Syria Mohamed Issa, and several Iranian Revolutionary Guard Corps (IRGC) troops were killed by Israel in the Quneitra Governorate of Syria.
+The Israeli strike came days after Nasrallah promised retaliatory actions for Israel's military actions in Syria.
+Hezbollah retaliated on January 28 by firing anti-tank missiles at an IDF convoy on the Shebaa farms, killing two IDF soldiers.

+While Mughniyah was not a senior leader in Hezbollah, his death was considered significant because he was the son of Imad Mughniyah.
+He was buried in Dahiyeh, Lebanon.